ondrej1024/crelay/README.md

 ### MQTT client

 An integrated MQTT client is provided to control crelay via an MQTT broker.
+The client is disabled by default.
+To enable it define the MQTT broker settings in the related section of `crelay.conf`

 After successful connection to the specified broker, crelay will subscribe to the following topic:

     /crelay/ctrl